Phalcode/gamevault-docs/docs/client-docs/gui.md

 !["Game Page"](/img/features/game.png)

-- View comprehensive game details including a Media Player for Trailers/Gameplays/Screenshots
+- View game details, including a media player for trailers, gameplay videos, and screenshots
 - Descriptions and Notes can also be displayed as Markdown.
 - Set progress states (e.g., completed or aborted).
 - Review personal progress and that of other users